WebAssembly/design/FutureFeatures.md

   * `f32.minnum`: minimum; if exactly one operand is NaN, returns the other operand
   * `f32.maxnum`: maximum; if exactly one operand is NaN, returns the other operand
-  * `f32.fma`: fused multiply-add (results always conforming to IEEE 754-2008)
+  * `f32.fma`: fused multiply-add (results always conforming to IEEE 754-2019)
   * `f64.minnum`: minimum; if exactly one operand is NaN, returns the other operand
   * `f64.maxnum`: maximum; if exactly one operand is NaN, returns the other operand
-  * `f64.fma`: fused multiply-add (results always conforming to IEEE 754-2008)
+  * `f64.fma`: fused multiply-add (results always conforming to IEEE 754-2019)

 `minnum` and `maxnum` operators would treat `-0.0` as being effectively less than `0.0`.
-Also, it's advisable to follow the IEEE 754-2018 draft, which has removed IEEE 754-2008's `minNum` and `maxNum` (which return qNaN when either operand is sNaN) and replaced them with `minimumNumber` and `maximumNumber`, which prefer to return a number even when one operand is sNaN.
+Also, it's advisable to follow the IEEE 754-2019, which has removed IEEE 754-2008's `minNum` and `maxNum` (which return qNaN when either operand is sNaN) and replaced them with `minimumNumber` and `maximumNumber`, which prefer to return a number even when one operand is sNaN.